Black Horse Lake: History

 This lake was previously a large, year round lake.
 According to historical records, the nearby Benton Lake, was used by early European settlers in the Great Falls, Montana region, to irrigate farms.
 A canal or canals were dug to drain Benton Lake for irrigation.
 The one remaining canal leads from northwest to southeast, directly to Black Horse Lake.
 The canal abruptly stops about a third of a mile from where Black Horse Lake was situated.
-Benton Lake is 3625 ft above sea level.
+Black Horse lake is 1041 m above sea level while nearby Benton Lake is 3625 ft above sea level.

 In 2008 the United States Department of Energy obliged Montana Alberta Tie Ltd to route power-lines away from the lake.

 Ecology

 The lake is an alkali wetlands and a habitat to waterfowl, gulls and shorebirds.
 It floods seasonally.